aneldev/dyna-job-queue/README.md

 The difference with the callback of other methods is that you have to call the `resolve` or `reject` instead of `done`; that's all!

 So this method is a Promise generator.
-The benefix is that you can get the Promise that will be executed on proper time.
+The benefit is that you can get the Promise that will be fulfilled on the proper time.

 **example:**